zhelikovskiy/dev.life/README.md

-# DevHunt — platform for developers
+# dev.life — platform for developers

-DevHunt — a platform where developers can publish their projects, get feedback, gain likes and build their techno-community..
+dev.life — a platform where developers can publish their projects, get feedback, gain likes and build their techno-community..

 🚀 The MVP is now ready and available via API!